camunda/camunda-docs-manual/content/reference/rest/case-execution/post-complete.md

     pre: "POST `/case-execution/{id}/complete`"
 ---

 Performs a transition from <code>ACTIVE</code> state to <code>COMPLETED</code> state.
-In relation to the state transition it is possible to update or delete case instance variables (please note: deletion precedes update).
+In relation to the state transition, it is possible to update or delete case instance variables (please note: deletion precedes update).

 # Method